JacobsenShawn/Code-Questions/# Daily Coding Questions to help me learn.md

 console.log(`Heres a list of some of my favorite things fruit ${favoriteFruit}, favorite animal ${favoriteAnimal}, favorite hobby ${favoriteHobby}.`)

 7 Review: Write a short paragraph explaining what you learned about variables and program structure this week.
+Variables are a way to store data , some are constant and some can be changed later.